-Furthermore, the Management Report, which is a part of the 2018 Annual Report4, contains a section entitled "Governance", which describes Eni's Corporate Governance system with an integrated view of the creation of sustainable value through business support.
+Furthermore, the Management Report, which is a part of the 2019 Annual Report4, contains a section entitled "Governance", which describes Eni's Corporate Governance system with an integrated view of the creation of sustainable value through business support.

-Finally, for a more detailed treatment of compensation matters, please refer to the Remuneration Report5, approved by the Board on March 14, 2019 and published simultaneously with this Report.
-The information contained in this Report refers to 2018 and, with respect to certain issues, is up-to-date as of the date of the meeting of the Board of Directors called to approve it.
+Finally, for a more detailed treatment of compensation matters, please refer to the Report on remuneration policy and remuneration paid5 published simultaneously with this Report.

+The information contained in this Report refers to 2019 and, with respect to certain issues, is up-todate as of the date of the meeting of the Board of Directors called to approve it.